angelovianajr/panelao_do_bem/README.md

 # ifcode
-Isto eh um aplicativo de combate a fome desenvolvido no hackaton do IFCODE pela equipe null
+a Isto eh um aplicativo de combate a fome desenvolvido no hackaton do IFCODE pela equipe null